in28minutes/cloud.in28minutes.com/_posts/2020-06-06-aws-ec2-for-architects.md

 - Low Costs
 - and .....

+We want all these for our architectures using EC2 and ELB services.

+Let's start with understanding the basics of Availability.

 ## Availability

-- Are the applications available **when the users need them**?
+Availability is all about this question - Are the applications available **when the users need them**?

-- **Percentage of time** an application provides the operations expected of it
+It is the **Percentage of time** an application provides the operations expected of it

-- **Example**: 99.99% availability.
+**Example**: 99.99% availability.
 Also called four 9's availability

 ##### Availability Table

+Here's a table showing availability and the downtime mapping:

 | Availability | Downtime (in a month)  | Comment |
 |--|--|--|